daveaastha2013/Landmine-Detection-Using-SVM-and-Geospatial-Mapping-/README.md

 - We visualise the detected landmines on a map created by folium
 - The model accuracy, precision, f1 score and confusion matirx are calculated to judge its performance.

+## How to use
+- Clone the repository.
+- Download all requirements.
+- Run analyse_sensor_data.py

+In order to use specific sensor data
+- Edit the code